Trekking the Wakhan Valley, Tajikistan

 Nowadays, many rites and traditions take place near each of these five columns.
 The most impressive feature is the intricate ceiling with its skylight in the centre.
 Four rectangle frames made of heavy wood, each new one decreasing in size, are stacked upon one another, creating a funnel effect through which light comes in.
 They represent the four Zoroastrian elements of nature – air, water, fire and earth.
 It was believed that these elements would purify the incoming light, as well as the air and thoughts emanating from the house.
 The frames are often richly decorated with Aryan symbols, Quranic verses and wood carvings of Marco Polo sheep horn.
 As there’s a lot of wood used in a Pamiri house, and since wood is rare in the region, the parents plant trees in the garden for the future houses of their sons.

 How to get to the Wakhan Valley

 From Dushanbe it’s a long day-trip to Khorog, the administrative capital of GBAO by car, so we recommend splitting the journey into two days.
 There are also weekly flights from Dushanbe to Khorog in small aircraft or helicopter, said to be one of the most breathtaking flights in the world.
 However, since this is a difficult flight highly dependent on weather conditions, planes are often cancelled at the last minute.
 From Khorog, there are many possibilities for visiting the Wakhan valley and the wider Pamirs.
 Local travel companies can offer you journeys tailored to your needs.

-Our knowledgeable and English-speaking guide Sharaf has a website https://pamirtrips.com/ and can be reached at email@example.com or +992931112533.
+Our knowledgeable and English-speaking guide Sharaf can be reached at [email protected] or +992931112533.
+He also has a website: www.pamirtrips.com.
 The Pamirs Eco-Cultural Tourism Association (PECTA) is also recommended: http://www.visitpamirs.com/.
 Both can organise bespoke trips.